m3rik/nn/README.md

 ## Instalation

-For CNTK, follow the steps in this wiki: https://github.com/Microsoft/CNTK/wiki/Setup-Windows-Binary-Script
+For **CNTK**, follow the steps in this wiki: https://github.com/Microsoft/CNTK/wiki/Setup-Windows-Binary-Script
+*Attention: Have at least 5 free GB in C:\.*

-For PyCharm, run the installer.
+For **PyCharm**, run the installer.

 Now, you must do two things:
 * update path variable with your path to %cntk_folder%\cntk (in my case: C:\Users\Paul\Desktop\cntk\cntk)